 “I want them to excel,” says Busch, who offers 20-minute phone consultations to see if a client is a good match.
-“I want to work with people who are invested to make the change and see the value in what I do.”
+“I want to work with people who are invested in making the change and seeing the value in what I do.”

 Busch maintains that every woman should know three things about themselves – body type, style personality and personal coloring.